yasminejim/ebugme/README.md

 1. Split up into 5 person pods and designate the tech lead of the group.
 2. Tech lead forks the ebugme repo, Then adds the other pod members as contributors to the forked repo via GitHub settings.
 3. All pod members now clone the tech lead's forked repo.
+(See <a href="https://github.com/joshuaeup/ebugme#getting-started">Getting Started Steps</a>)
 4. The tech lead starts it off by sharing their screen and creating a branch called <b>ticket-1</b>.
 5. All pod members collaborate to solve the first ticket outlined in the app.
 6. Once the ticket is complete, the tech lead pushes up the code and marks the pull request as ready for review.
 7. All pod members review the Pull Request.
 If everything looks good, and no pod member has additional comments/suggestions to leave on the Pull Request then merge the Pull Request to the Main branch. 🚀 Then all pod members <b>pull down the latest code from the main branch</b> to avoid merge conflicts. 😬

-Repeat steps 4-7 for the remaining tickets (next pod member shares their screen and names the new branch <b>ticket-2</b>...)
+Repeat steps 4-7 for the remaining tickets (next pod member shares their screen and names the new branch <b>ticket-2</b>)

 ## Getting Started